jac-oblong/JML/assembler/pic16f873a/README.md

   on the PIC16F873A).
 The default behavior is to create a file of unlimited size.

+## Programming PIC16F873A
+After using the assembler to create the binary output file, use the [programmer](/assembler/pic16f873a/programmer/) to upload the data to the MCU.

+All necessary information for usage can be found in the linked directory.

 ## Instruction Set
 **IMPORTANT NOTE**: In the datasheet, instructions are given in all caps, but